Skip to main content

 The Committee of Interdisciplinary Support consists of the following members:

-1. the school head, as president, with a deputy his legal deputy in his duties as a director,
+1. the school head, as director, and a deputy in his/her duties as deputy director,

-2. one (1) teacher of pre-school or primary or secondary education who serves in an integration class or in parallel support -inclusive education, or with equivalent specialisations in special education (law 3699/2008).
+2. one (1) teacher of pre-school, primary or secondary education who serves in an integration class or in parallel support -inclusive education, or with equivalent specialisations in special education (l.3699/2008).

 3. one (1) psychologist and